 Apply them from high points of your cheeks (commonly termed as the apples of your cheeks) towards your temples and blend it to look as if the glow is coming naturally from within.
 In Korea, women prefer to use blushers in the shade of coral and rosy pink as it complements their skin tone.

 Don’t be afraid to apply more colour as well – although the Koreans advocate for natural makeup, they do like more colour payoff with their blushes so that they get a healthy, radiant glow!

 But if you’re new to blusher, consider starting with a smaller amount of product first, and slowly build it up.
 It’s always easier to add on than to remove.
-Feel free to use your fingers – instead of brush – to blend out the pigment too.
-Most newbies find it easier to control the product when they get hands on.
+Feel free to use your fingers – instead of a brush – to blend out the pigment too.
+Most newbies find it easier to control the product when they get hands-on.

 Gradient lips have become so popular that many Korean makeup brands (and even non-Korean brands) have come up with two-tone lipsticks which claim to help you achieve the gradient look with one swipe and without blending.

 For a step-by-step tutorial on how to get gradient lips, you can read our article here.

 DV Tip: Lightly pat a tiny bit of concealer over your lips before you begin doing your gradient lips.
 This will make the colour and the gradient look more obvious from the contrast!
 You can also choose to top off your gradient lips with a clear lip gloss to give your lips a juicy, succulent look.